 Feb.
 24, 1868 – The first U.S. parade with floats was held during Mardi Gras in Mobile Alabama.

 Feb.
 24, 1868 – Andrew Johnson became the first President of the United States to be impeached by the United States House of Representatives due to his attempt to dismiss Secretary of War Edwin M. Stanton.
 He was later acquitted in the Senate.

 Feb.
-24, 1872 – The Town of Pine Apple in Wilcox County, Ala. was officially incorporated.
-(Ala.
-League of Mun.)
+24, 1872 – According to the Alabama League of Municipalities, the Town of Pine Apple in Wilcox County, Ala. was officially incorporated.